My page

 Submit your application and the required documentation to the appropriate base authorities.
 Specific submission guidelines may vary based on your organization type and local base procedures.
 To facilitate this step, please contact Resource Management at (509) 247-2545 for guidance on the submission process.

 Once your application is submitted, await approval and oversight from the relevant base authorities.
-For Formal Private Organizations, this includes approval from the Mission Support Group Commander.
+For Private Organizations, this includes approval from the Wing Commander.
 Oversight authority for both types has been delegated to the 92 Force Support Squadron.

 7 W. Arnold St., Fairchild AFB, WA 99011